 In late February 2012, Pratt received a stage 4 pancreatic and liver cancer diagnosis.
 In March, a friend took him to get the ports inserted for chemotherapy treatments.
 He didn’t make it to the first appointment.
 Surrounded by family and friends, Pratt died at home on April 15.

 Friends, collectors and enthusiasts bought up his motorcycles and parts.
 Julian Heppekausen, CEO of culture brand Deus Ex Machina bought Pratt’s last build, a 1966 Triumph T120 and raced it in events in Germany and France in 2014 and in the Mexican 1000 in 2016.
 He credited the bike’s durability to Terry’s attention to detail and the careful manner in which he rebuilt all his machines.
 Among other classic models, Pratt also left behind four complete and period-perfect BSA Goldstars and a 200cc Dot, a similar version of the first bike he owned, which he was in the middle of restoring.

 The rest of his motorcycle memorabilia, papers and photos got scattered to friends and collectors.

 If you made it this far I will assume you enjoyed “The Curious Life of Terry Pratt”.
 I took great pride in telling Mr. Pratt’s story.
 I never met Terry but his reporting style attention to detail drew me in.
 This story was told through interviews with his remaining family and friends and personal effects I found from visiting Boron, California.

-If you’re interested in getting a copy of Terry’s book, click below.
-If you want to help keep We Went Fast ad free (and help the author fund reporting trips to far off places like Boron, California!) join me on Patreon.com/wewentfast.
+If you’re interested in getting a copy of Terry’s book, click HERE.
+If you want to help keep We Went Fast going (and help the author fund reporting trips to far off places like Boron, California!) join me on Patreon.com/wewentfast.